Stationary entrance Markov chains, inducing, and level-crossings of random walks: Entrance and exit Markov chains via the method of inducing

-Note that under the assumptions of the theorem, the chain $Y$ may have two non-proportional invariant measures even if the space $\XX$ is compact, as in the nice example of Carlsson~\cite[Theorem~1]{Carlsson} whose assumptions are satisfied by~\eqref{eq: conventional topological recurrence}; also see Skorokhod~\cite[Example 1]{Skorokhod}.
-The condition $\P_x(Y_1 \in \Int(A))>0$ for an $x \in \Int(A^c)$ excludes the case when the chain can enter $A$ from $A^c$ only through $\partial A$.
-The weak Feller property is required only to get surjectivity of the mappings; this can be relaxed slightly.
+It is remarkable that under the assumptions of Theorem~\ref{thm: inducing bijection}, the chain $Y$ may have two non-proportional invariant measures even if the space $\XX$ is compact!
+This is shown in the nice example of Carlsson~\cite[Theorem~1]{Carlsson} whose assumptions are satisfied by Lemma~\eqref{lem: conventional topological recurrence}; also see Skorokhod~\cite[Example 1]{Skorokhod}.
+Furthermore, the condition $\P_x(Y_1 \in \Int(A))>0$ for an $x \in \Int(A^c)$ excludes the case when the chain can enter $A$ from $A^c$ only through $\partial A$.
+The weak Feller property is required only to get surjectivity of the mappings.
+Note that we cannot use the duality of Section~\ref{sec: duality} to infer the result of Part 2 on the exit chain from that on the entrance chain since we cannot ensure that the dual chain $\hat Y$ is weak Feller.

-The theorem implies that the questions of existence and uniqueness (up to multiplication by positive constant) of locally finite invariant measures are equivalent for the chains $Y$, $Y^A$, $Y^{\to A}$, $Y^{A^c \to}$.
-The main use is when the initial chain $Y$ has a known unique invariant measure.
-Our main application, given below in Section~\ref{Sec: Application to RWs}, is for random walks, whose invariant measure is the Haar measure.
-On the other hand, in some cases Theorem~\ref{thm: inducing bijection} can be used to prove existence of invariant measure for the chain $Y$.
+The main use of Theorem~\ref{thm: inducing bijection} is when the initial chain $Y$ has a known unique (up to multiplication by positive constant) invariant measure.
+Our main application, given below in Section~\ref{Sec: Application to RWs}, concerns random walks on $\R^d$ with the invariant Haar measure.

+On the other hand, Theorem~\ref{thm: inducing bijection} can be used to prove existence of an invariant measure for the chain $Y$.
 We will give a result in this direction (Proposition~\ref{prop: existence}), which easily follows from the next statement.
+Recall that subsets of $\XX$ are equipped with the subspace topology.

-\begin{lemma} Under the respective assumptions of Theorem~\ref{thm: inducing bijection}, the induced chain $Y^A$ and the entrance chain $Y^{\to A}$ on $A$ are weak Feller if $\P_x(Y_1 \in \partial A)=0$ for every $x \in \XX$. \end{lemma} \begin{cor*} For any topologically recurrent random walk $S$ on $\R$ with continuous distribution of increments, the chain $O$ of overshoots at up-crossings of the zero level is weak Feller. \end{cor*}
+\begin{lemma} Under the respective assumptions of Theorem~\ref{thm: inducing bijection}, the induced chain $Y^A$ and the entrance chain $Y^{\to A}$ are weak Feller on $A$ if $\P_x(Y_1 \in \partial A)=0$ for every $x \in \XX$. \end{lemma} \begin{cor*} For any topologically recurrent random walk $S$ on $\R$ with continuous distribution of increments, the chain $O$ of overshoots at up-crossings of the zero level is weak Feller. \end{cor*}